Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 Breach of a Sexual Harm Prevention Order is triable either way.
 The maximum penalty for conviction on indictment is imprisonment for a term not exceeding five years.

-The Prosecutor’s role
+The Prosecutors role

-Although there is no statutory requirement for a formal application by the prosecution when the Court deals with a defendant, the Court of Appeal has emphasised the need to prepare the draft SHPO and serve it on the Court and defence in advance of the hearing.
+Although there is no statutory requirement for a formal application by the prosecution when the court deals with a defendant, the Court of Appeal has emphasised the need to prepare the draft SHPO and serve it on the court and defence in advance of the hearing.

 Prosecutors must, both at the charging stage and when preparing the PTPH form, clearly highlight that an offence may attract a SHPO in the event of conviction.
 They should identify that the offence is one to which either Schedule 3 or Schedule 5 applies.

-Equally, such considerations may form part of the wider assessment of "dangerousness" under the dangerous offender provisions of the Criminal Justice Act 2003.
+Such considerations may form part of the wider assessment of "dangerousness" under the dangerous offender provisions of the Criminal Justice Act 2003.
 See Sentencing Dangerous Offenders, elsewhere in the Legal Guidance.

 Variation of a SHPO